-Hit-and-run Obsessive-Compulsive Disorder (OCD) or motor vehicle accident OCD (MVA OCD) is a common symptom type that we treat here at the Houston OCD Program.
+Hit-and-run Obsessive-Compulsive Disorder (OCD) or motor vehicle accident OCD (MVA OCD) is a common symptom type that we treat here at the McLean OCD Institute // Houston.
 However, available resources on hit-and-run OCD are less developed, suggesting lower public awareness about this potentially debilitating subtype.
 We, among others, aim to increase awareness and especially help someone who is suffering from this perhaps in silence to understand that there is a name and treatment for what they are experiencing.

 What is hit-and-run OCD?
 In this symptom subtype, the person experiences the intrusive thought that they have hit someone while they are driving.
 They fear that the person they have “hit” is dead or severely injured and, perhaps even worse, that they have just drove off and left this person at the scene of an accident.
 The person often then fears that they will now get caught and go to jail.